 Dr. Johnston holds a B.A. from the University of Virginia, an M.Div. from Harvard Divinity School, and Ph.D. in Theological Ethics from Boston College.
 She is a member of the Community of Sant’Egidio and serves on the Steering Committee of the Catholic Peacebuilding Committee.
 Recently she gave a presentation in Kinshasa to the Rectors of Catholic universities from throughout Africa on “Incorporating Peace Studies and Catholic Social Teaching Across the Curriculum.”
 She also spoke at the Boisi Center at BC recently on“Just War Theory and the Environmental Consequences of War.”

 Ramsay Liem is professor emeritus of psychology, Boston College, and past co-coordinator for the Asian American Studies Program.
 He has conducted oral histories with Korean American survivors of the Korean War and directed the multi-media project, Still Present Pasts: Korean Americans and the “Forgotten War” (www.stillpresentpasts.org) based on this research.
 Still Present Pasts has been shown at 13 sites in the U.S. and South Korea thus far.
 He is currently co-directing and producing the film, Memory of Forgotten War with Deann Borshay Liem.
-His latest publication is “When a Fireball Drops in your Hole: Biography Formed in the Crucible of War (in press).
+His latest publication is “When a Fireball Drops in your Hole: Biography Formed in the Crucible of War."

 He is a co-founder with CHRIJ Associate Director, Brinton Lykes, of the Ignacio Martín-Baró Fund for Mental Health and Human Rights, now a project of the Center.
-He was also an Affiliated Faculty of the CHRIJ during the 2007-2008 academic year.

 Ricardo Falla Sánchez